michaelonken/dmp_diabetes/input/pagecontent/index.md

 ### Introduction

-This is the current version of the FHIR IG for **Diabetes DMP (Diseas Management Program) in Germany**.
+This is the current version of the FHIR IG for **Diabetes 2 DMP (Disease Management Program) in Germany**.
 This project is in no way official.

 A good entry point for browsing the Implementation Guide's resources is (at this time) the [DDG DMP Composition](StructureDefinition-ddg-dmp-composition.html) resource.
 ### Source and Download